ajfisher/ajfisher.me/src/content/posts/2007-11-19-fuzzy-logic-could-book-more-flights.md

 After typing a few different dates in manually I did the sensible thing and called a human travel agent who was very helpful.
 Unfortunately, as helpful as she was, she only had access to the same systems I did so couldn't tell me the info I needed to know.
 Mentioning this to friends had the usual "you can't do that" response.
 Can't do it?!
 I'm the customer I can book when I want.

-All airlines operate through the SABRE booking network which is basically a masive database of flights from point to point with availability and prices per leg on it.
-It sits on top of a nice mature API which makes it easy to program against and so that's where the developers leave it.
+Most airlines operate through the SABRE booking network which is basically a massive database of flights from point to point with availability and prices per leg on it.
+It sits on top of a nice mature API which makes it easy to program against, and that's where the developers leave it.

 But as a customer this doesn't fulfill my requirements and this is where engineers need to spend more time thinking fuzzy.